Odhynn/Naerk/content/Events/Werewolf Siege.md

 Gradually, by dawn, the attacks stopped as everyone realized [[Angariel]] was to blame.
 In reality, she had melted Veth crystals into her potion, causing different and unpredictable symptoms to appear in each patient.
 She herself thought it was a good experiment, and produced statistics with symptom rates, completely oblivious to the devastation she left behind.
 She headed north, Taurlin in tow.
 And the truth is that the werewolf kept his promise, and decided to hunt her with a group of twenty people until the end.

 A truce again prevailed in the city, which gradually became constant.
 Werewolves and gnolls took the lower level permanently, while the gates opened.
 The lord decreed that there was no reason for any hostilities within seven miles of the city, to avoid further bloodshed, and the [[Warclaw]] limited their attacks outside the city, using a part of the lower level of [[Tas-Roch]] as their protected lair.
 As for the victims of the disease, some were gradually cured, some committed suicide, some emigrated, and several continued to react unpredictably and violently every full moon, causing residents to lock themselves in their homes and hide in fear during those nights.

-As for [[Taurlin]], he was able to find the witch near the Blackwoods two years later.
-After a long hunt in the woods, he was the only survivor of her traps when he found her scent.
-He chased her down, pounced on her and butchered her with bites and claws until she was a bloody pile of meat.
-He cut off her head and sent it to [[Tas-Roch]], where it was magically preserved to adorn the walls, by popular demand.